 We are committed to maintaining the ecological character of our coastal Ramsar sites and to the wise use of all coastal wetlands.
 We are committed to protecting the Outstanding Universal Value of all 20 of our World Heritage properties and maintaining Australia’s reputation in the World Heritage system.
 Australia will continue to build capability and share expertise in reef and wetland science and management to ensure these ecosystems are protected for generations to come.

-Australia’s focus for improving the long-term outlook for coral reefs is founded on three key action areas – contributing to global emissions reductions, direct action to reduce pressures like poor water quality, and supporting adaptation and resilience to a changing climate.
+Australia’s focus for improving the long-term outlook for coral reefs is founded on three key action areas – contributing to global emissions reductions, direct action to reduce local pressures like poor water quality, and supporting adaptation and resilience to a changing climate.
 Australia’s investments and action are outlined below.

 Snapshot of current activity

-- Water Quality improvement through landscape-scale land management transformation across a vast catchment area – around 424,000 square kilometres. $455 million is committed to working with farmers to improve farm productivity while reducing run-off and repairing catchments.
+- Water Quality improvement through landscape-scale land management transformation across a vast catchment area – around 424,000 square kilometres.

 - Leading coral reef adaptation science through the $150 million Reef Restoration and Adaptation Program committed through the Reef Trust Partnership and research partners.